Effects of forest composition on Northern Goshawk nest occurrence and productivity

 The Northern Goshawk is a forest raptor found at low densities throughout northern hardwood forests of the Great Lakes region, and is a species of management concern for the Chequamegon-Nicolet National Forest (CNNF), Wisconsin.
 The species has a circumboreal distribution and appears to be quite flexible in its nesting requirements and prey base, which limits the applicability of literature on nesting and foraging requirements from outside of the Great Lakes region.
 Therefore, there is a need for local information on these aspects of Northern Goshawk biology to inform land managers of the most effective means to conserve the species.
 In addition, it remains unclear what effect timber harvesting, which influences forest composition, has on goshawks within the CNNF.

+Goshawks are associated with mature forest with large trees and open understories, but they may select nesting locations as close as possible to foraging habitats.
+We examined how landscape-scale forest composition and road density at several different distance from nest sites and random locations throughout the forest influenced goshawk nesting presence.
 The CNNF applies a 30 acre no-cut buffer surrounding nests and a second buffer extending another 330 ft in which only uneven-aged timber management is permitted.
-Using 10 years of goshawk monitoring data, we are evaluating how forest type composition as a result of management practices within 3 zones of influence (e.g., 200, 500, and 1000 m) may help explain the presence of goshawk nests and nest productivity.
+Using 10 years of goshawk monitoring data, we are evaluating how forest type composition as a result of management practices within 3 zones of influence (e.g., 200, 500, and 1000 m) may help explain the occupancy of goshawk nests.

 - Deahn M. Donner, US Forest Service Northern Research Station - Wildlife Biologist

 - Anderson, Dean, Wildlife Ecology and Epidemiology, Landcare Research, New Zealand